dustinpfister/hexo_sitesource/source/_posts/nodejs-nopt.md

 ## The hard coded option object

 When putting togtether an advanced CLI tool I would want to have a hard coded option object in the source code of the tool. whatever the values are for this object are is what will always be used when the tool is used.
 So if you just call the command by itself it will go by the options defined there alone by default.
+However the values can be overwritten by properties in an object that is parsed with nopt, as well as from another source such as a json file.

 ```js
 // hard coded defaults